 I remember when tulip poplar first made her presence known to me.
 I was sitting on my patio in the back yard, and I kept hearing this *swish swish swish* sound as the wind moved through the leaves, making them shimmy and shake.
 I looked at it and I thought, “Oh wow, I feel like she’s giving me a standing ovation,” and I immediately fell in love with it.

-When I moved here in 2004, I had no idea that I would become the proud steward of this amazing tree.
-I am very fortunate that it has low hanging branches; most people who have tulip poplar trees never get to see and handle these gorgeous blooms until they fall in a storm or heavy wind.
+When I moved here in 2004, I had no idea I would become the proud steward of this amazing tree.
+I am fortunate that it has low hanging branches; most people who have tulip poplar trees never get to see and handle these gorgeous blooms until they fall in a storm or heavy wind.

 Look how gorgeous the buds and leaves are.

 One website stated that Tulip Poplar flower essence helps one “to overcome low self-esteem”.
-Other sources says it gives spiritual nourishment and can help you reconnect with your spiritual nature.
+Other sources say it gives spiritual nourishment and can help you reconnect with your spiritual nature.
 I would love to hear others’ opinions about the flower essence.